apache/lucene-solr/dev-tools/README.txt

 Description of dev-tools/ contents:

-./size-estimator-lucene-solr.xls -- Spreadsheet for estimating memory and disk usage in Lucene/Solr ./eclipse -- Used to generate project descriptors for the Eclipse IDE.
+./size-estimator-lucene-solr.xls -- Spreadsheet for estimating memory and disk usage in Lucene/Solr ./doap/     -- Lucene and Solr project descriptors in DOAP RDF format.
+./eclipse/  -- Used to generate project descriptors for the Eclipse IDE.
+./git/      -- Git documentation and resources.
-./idea -- Similar to Eclipse, but for IntelliJ's IDEA IDE.
+./idea/     -- Used to generate project descriptors for IntelliJ's IDEA IDE.
-./maven -- Mavenizes the Lucene/Solr packages
+./maven/    -- Mavenizes the Lucene/Solr packages
+./netbeans/ -- Used to generate project descriptors for the Netbeans IDE.
-./scripts -- Odds and ends for building releases, etc.
+./scripts/  -- Odds and ends for building releases, etc.